 Following the harvest, cacao beans are pulled out of the pods, fermented, and dried.
 Cacao nibs are simply crushed bits of the meat from those raw cacao beans.
 Some producers package their products raw, and others roast them before they sell them.

 Processing turns raw cacao nibs into cacao paste, butter, and powder for use in chocolate products ranging from bars to sauces to beverages.

 How to Use Cacao Nibs

-- Create an easy dessert by melting 1/2 cup dark chocolate chips along with 1/4 cup peanut butter--mix in a tablespoon of cocoa nibs and spread onto a silicone mat.
-Chill for 20 minutes in the freezer for a delicious treat!
+Create an easy dessert "bark" by melting 1/2 cup dark chocolate chips along with 1/4 cup peanut butter.
+Mix in a tablespoon of cacao nibs and spread it onto a silicone mat.
+Chill it for 20 minutes in the freezer, then break it into chunks for a delicious treat.

-- The nibs are a great addition to homemade trail mix, granola, or eaten alone as a satisfying alternative to chocolate candy when a craving strikes.
+The nibs make a great addition to homemade trail mix or granola, or can be eaten alone as a satisfying alternative to chocolate candy when a craving strikes.

 For a mole-style flavor, stir them into a tomato-based sauce and allow it to simmer.
 Then blend the sauce until smooth and use it to top pasta or enchiladas.

 What Do They Taste Like?

 Cacao nibs have the bitter, complex flavor of unsweetened dark chocolate, with a firm but chewy texture similar to roasted coffee beans.
 Toast raw nibs in a dry skillet before you use them to tame the bitterness and give them a little nuttiness and even more crunch.

 Recipes With Cacao Nibs